Aditya-138-12/Boson/README.md

 * Make a Typing Master Test based in terminal.
 * Try to implement AI based in the terminal.
-* Make Natural Commands to work with the CERN ROOT Project, like this: `--> load data.root file`
+* Make Natural Commands to work with the CERN ROOT Project, like this: `--> load data.root file` `--> Set Basket Size to 2Kb`

 ---